jarun/googler/README.md

       --noua                disable user agent
       --json                output in JSON format; implies --noprompt --enable-browser-output
-                            do not suppress browser output (stdin and stdout) --np, --noprompt      perform search and exit, do not prompt for further interactions
+                            do not suppress browser output (stdout and stderr) --np, --noprompt      perform search and exit, do not prompt for further interactions
       -d, --debug           enable debugging